 While munching on either dessert is bound to be a delectable experience, you might wonder – what’s the real difference between these two treats?
 If you’re curious about the difference between brownies and cake, keep reading.
 I’m sharing the top six differences!

-Let’s find out why brownies and cakes are different.
+Let’s find out the difference between brownies and cakes.

 Six Reasons Why Brownies and Cake Are Different